Hannu Toivonen

 Hannu Pekka Toivonen ([ˈhɑnːu ˈtoi̯ʋonen]; born 18 May 1984) is a Finnish former professional ice hockey goaltender.
-Current goaltending coach for the Toronto Marlies.
+He is the current goaltending coach for the Toronto Marlies.
 He played with the Boston Bruins and the St. Louis Blues in the National Hockey League (NHL), the former of which drafted him 29th overall in the 2002 NHL Entry Draft.
 Toivonen also spent several years with the Tampereen Ilves of the Liiga in his home country.

 Although Toivonen was widely considered to be a top goaltending prospect, he was injured in 2005–06 and never regained the form that made him a first-round selection in 2002.

 Playing career

 Professional

 Toivonen started his pro career with HPK in the Finnish SM-liiga.
 He was drafted by the Boston Bruins of the National Hockey League (NHL) in the 2002 NHL Entry Draft, and moved to the Providence Bruins of the American Hockey League (AHL) in 2003.

 With Andrew Raycroft sitting out due to a contract dispute, Toivonen started the 2005–06 NHL season as the Bruins' backup goaltender.
 He made his NHL debut on 8 October 2005 against the Pittsburgh Penguins, coming away with an overtime win.
 He holds the distinction of allowing the first goal of Sidney Crosby's career in that game.
 On 1 December 2005, he recorded his first NHL shutout, blanking the Ottawa Senators.
 Toivonen was 9–5–4 with a 2.63 GAA and a .914 SV% before suffering a high ankle sprain in January that effectively ended his season.

 At the beginning of the 2006–07 season, Toivonen and Tim Thomas were competing for the starter spot.
 After a rough start at the beginning of the season, Toivonen was sent down to Providence and was replaced by Brian Finley on 7 November 2006, officially making Thomas the starting goaltender for Boston.
 Over the course of the next couple months, he was repeatedly recalled to Boston and sent back down to Providence.
 On 2 April, he was recalled to Boston for the last two away games, then sent back to Providence on 6 April.
 On 26 April 2007, Toivonen signed a one-year contract extension with the Bruins.